getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Application developers implementing adaptive applications should consider publishing quality profiles that define network performance requirements for different adaptation levels, enabling more accurate QoO assessment.

-## Sensitity to Sampling Accuracy  {#simulation-insights}

-While the QoO framework itself places no strict requirement on sampling patterns or measurement technology, a simulation study {{QoOSimStudy}} conducted to inform the creation of this document examined the metric's real-world applicability under varying conditions and made the following conclusions:

-1. Sampling Frequency: Slow sampling rates (e.g., <1Hz) risk missing rare, short-lived latency spikes, resulting in overly optimistic QoO scores.
-2. Measurement Noise: Measurement errors on the same scale as the thresholds (ROP, CPUP) can distort high-percentile latencies and cause artificially lower QoO.
-3. Requirement Specification: Slightly adjusting the latency thresholds or target percentiles can cause significant changes in QoO, especially when the measurement distribution is near a threshold.
-4. Measurement Duration: Shorter tests with sparse sampling tend to underestimate worst-case behavior for heavy-tailed latency distributions, biasing QoO in a positive direction.

-In summary, overly noisy or inaccurate latency samples can artificially inflate worst-case percentiles, thereby driving QoO scores lower than actual network conditions would warrant.
-Conversely, coarse measurement intervals can miss short-lived spikes entirely, resulting in an inflated QoO.

-From these findings, following guidelines for practical application are deduced:

-- Calibrate the combination of sampling rate and total measurement period to capture fat-tailed distributions of latency with sufficient accuracy.
-- Avoid or account for significant measurement noise where possible (e.g., by calibrating time sources, accounting for clock drift, considering hardware/software measurement jitter).
-- Thoroughly test application requirement thresholds so that the resulting QoO scores accurately reflect application performance.

-These guidelines are non-normative but reflect empirical evidence on how QoO performs.

 ## Continuous Measurements {#continuous-measurements}